 3. Not Cleaning the Electrodes

-4. Rushing the Process (Using Too Much Power)
+4. Rushing the Process with Excess Power

 5. Improper Storage